waynodiablo/Oystercard/pills/writing_tests_without_a_testing_library.md

 testCircleRadiusDefaultsTo10();
 ```

-Ten or twenty more lines of testing framework code would supply 80% of the standard `describe`, `it`, mocking and asserting framework deliciousness.
+Ten or twenty more lines of testing library code would supply 80% of the standard `describe`, `it`, mocking and asserting library deliciousness.

 What would you abstract next?

+## Extracting a testing library

+If you want, you can go all the way and make your test helper code into its own testing library.

+Here are some things to consider:

+* How can you move your test helper code into its own repo?

+* How can you allow your notes app to access your test library repo?

+* How can you write tests for your test library? (!)

+* What API should your test library have?

+* How will you publish your library? npm?